rclone/rclone/docs/content/iclouddrive.md

 ## Configuration

 The initial setup for an iCloud Drive backend involves getting a trust token/session.
+This can be done by simply using the regular iCloud password, and accepting the code prompt on another iCloud connected device.

+`IMPORTANT: At the moment an app specific password won't be accepted.
+Only use your regular password and 2FA.`

-`rclone config` walks you through it.
+`rclone config` walks you through the token creation.
 The trust token is valid for 30 days.
 After which you will have to reauthenticate with rclone reconnect or rclone config.

 Here is an example of how to make a remote called `iclouddrive`.
 First run: